• Skip to primary navigation

 🍴 Serving suggestions

-Serve the Quorn curry with pilau rice, turmeric rice, or plain basmati rice.
+Serve the Quorn chicken curry with pilau rice, turmeric rice, or plain basmati rice.
 Naan bread, mango chutney, and raita are nice accompaniments too.

 📖 Variations